 | Google AI Overviews | Reddit blended with YouTube and Google's own index | Pair community presence with video and solid SEO fundamentals |

-What this means practically: if your brand has zero presence on Reddit and Quora, you're invisible to the citation layer that feeds all of these systems.
+What this means practically: if your brand has zero presence on Reddit and Quora, you are far less likely to show up in the citation layer that feeds all of these systems, even if your website itself is technically fine.

 The Indonesia Gap: Running Blind on Community Presence